 Some of these shows will be available streaming for the first few seasons and then be continuing on television (ie: Orphan Black).
 I will try to alert you to those!
 I watch a lot of TV.
 Yes, I work, Yes, I have a life but damn, I do love television and it's honestly never been better than now!
 My TWO FAVORITE are at the very end so, keep reading!

-Shameless: (Watching Now) Netflix: Such good, naughty,gross fun!
+Shameless: (Watching Now) Netflix (from Showtime) : Such good, naughty,gross fun!
 There's a UK version but I hear this is the best of the two.
 Joan Cusack is great as is the whole cast.
 There are 70+ episodes which will keep you busy.
 It's also one of those series you can dip into now and then without having to obsess over seeing the 'next one' right away.

 Bates Motel (Watching now) Netflix.
 It's running now in it's season finale on A&E. It is the pre-Psycho story.
 Oh what a delicious wonderment this is!!
 And 40 plus episodes to binge! yeah!!
-Final season is airing on A&E now--so I hope to catch up soon,
+Final season is airing on A&E now.
+I am waiting for it to load to Netflix.

 The Young Pope--HBO (awesome).
 Only one season so far.
 It's a bit bizarre and surreal but has some deep thoughts on religion and life.
 And Jude Law's butt! :giggle: